 Welcome

-Welcome to my Nusing Salon
+Welcome again to my Nursing Blog!

 One of the things I love is having more time to talk with nurses about nursing.
 I host a nursing salon where people who care about nursing gather once a month.
 We share a meal and talk about whatever is on our minds.
 It gives me…and all of us…a chance to look at our own experiences and the stories other people share see the patterns…see where we have been and where we might be going.
+Those Nursing Salons have become a phenomenon around the country and the world, and we’ll continue to share stories and support.
+The guidelines for new Salons can be found in the ‘What is a Salon’ page of this blog.

 I believe now is the time for people who care about health care and the core values of nursing to come together and talk.
 Nurse execs and faculty and staff nurses and managers and students all need to talk to each other.
 We need to talk about where is nursing going, about what leaders need to do, about the science behind how we care for people.
 We need to help nursing find its voice and we need to make that voice heard.
-The conversation that began in my dining room with good food and good friends needs to expand…everyone needs to have a place at the nursing salon.
-So I have started this blog.
-I don’t know where it will lead, but I can’t wait to find out.

 Hello, tomorow I will be meeting with members from the Magnet team at our hospital.
 We are a small hospital hoping to obtain Magnet status.
 I am a Master’s student soon to graduate.
 I work in the critical care department and I am a member of the research comittee.
 I found your site because I was looking for more info on Relationship Based Model.
 This is the Model we are moving toward in our hospital.
 It was great to read your blog.
 It sounds like you are doing great things in your salon.
 Best of Luck.
 Carolyn